acavella/cavella.com/about.md

     </div>
   </div>
 </div>
-I'm currently working on building what I consider the ultimate Raspberry Pi based homelab.
-Trying to stay current and relevant in the IT field is incredibly important and a homelab is key to this in my mind.
-The homelab allows you to practice and maintain your current skills, while giving you opportunties to try new things that you wouldn't always get a chance to do at work.

 ### This Site
 This website is built with Jekyll, a static site generator, hosted for free using [Github](https://github.com/) and [Netlify](https://www.netlify.com/).
 I built this site using [Bootstrap v5.3](https://getbootstrap.com/) and with the intent of achieving a lightweight, clean design.
 This is a constant work in progress, source for this website can be found on my Github.